davezych/shience/readme.md

     .Execute();
 ```

-An `ExperimentResult` gives you lots of useful information, such as:
+The `ExperimentResult` object gives you lots of useful information, such as:

 - The name of the test
 - The result of the control and candidate